Preface

 ↓ An Edo period Ukiyo-e of Mariko-Shuku depicting the same shop.

-↓ In places like Hakone and Kanaya, the stone pavements from the Edo period have been preserved, a testament to the enduring legacy of the Old Tokaido Road.
+↓ In areas like Hakone and Kanaya, stone pavements from the Edo period remain, preserving the rich legacy of the Old Tokaido Road.

 ↓ The picturesque Kakegawa Castle at Kakegawa-shuku.